FAQ on PE

 What is litter-prone plastic?

-Litter-prone plastic is plastic packaging material that is more likely to end up on the street or in nature than other types of plastic packaging.
-Because some plastic packaging is more likely to be opened and used on the street, it is more likely to end up in nature.
-For example:
+Litter-prone plastic is plastic packaging material that is more likely to end up in nature or on the street than other types of plastic packaging.
+This often happens because these containers are used outdoors or thrown away on the road.
+Examples include:

 • Shipping packaging